 MOUNTAIN HIGH HOMESTEAD

-An exceptional eye for detail sets this rural retreat apart from the rest.
+Occasionally, a stunning landscape steals your breath away.
+An exceptional eye for detail sets this rural Australian retreat apart from the rest.

 Occasionally, a landscape steals your breath away.
 When Robert Maas sips tea on the deck at Skylodge, his contemporary Mount Tamborine homestead, he still marvels at the ever-changing ocean to the east and the many moods of Mount Warning in the south.
 And, sometimes, when he looks over the escarpment to world heritage forest, he sees a brachychiton tree flaming like a bright red exclamation mark.